 Cleaning rota Contact with persons who may have been exposed to coronavirus Employees Contractors Visitors Over and above all normal cleaning schedules there will also be additional hourly cleaning of all items touched regularly by employees and visitors, e.g. door handles, toilets handles and seats, stair banisters, screens.
 A disinfectant spray for eliminating COVID-19 is provided for all staff to use.
 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.
 Meetings with representa tives and other visitors Contact with persons who may have been exposed to coronavirus Employees Contractors Visitors To minimise social contact it is recommended that meetings be held using video conferencing or by telephone wherever possible.
-The use of Skype, Zoom or GoToMeeting are available for secure business use when required.
+The use of MS Teams, Zoom or GoToMeeting, Facetime and Messenger are available for secure business use when required.
 It is recommended that product orders are placed by telephone or online B2B portals.
 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.
 Meetings with employees Contact with persons who may have been exposed to coronavirus Employees Contractors Visitors Where required for a group staff meeting, an outdoor location (for example as the rear yard, weather permitting) would be preferred to minimise possible transmission of COVID-19.
 If this is not possible, smaller groups or individual meetings at a social distance will be held indoors and in well ventilated rooms.
 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.
-Rest periods for employees Contact with persons who may have been exposed to coronavirus Employees The new large staff room will provide enough space for social distancing for 4 employees.
+Rest periods for employees Contact with persons who may have been exposed to coronavirus Employees Employees are advised to be socially distant when in the large staff room with a capacity for six employees.
 Employees are also permitted to use the open yard or rear car parking areas for better ventilation if preferred.
 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.